CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 By following these steps, you can safely upgrade the ACI Terraform provider to a new version while ensuring that you have a backup of your current state in case anything goes wrong.

-## Optional Optimization Possibilites
+## Optimization

-1. **Add relationships to parent resource:** Reduces the amount of resources in the configuration by including children inside the parent config.
+1. **Add relationships to parent resource:** Reduces the amount of resources in the configuration by including children inside their parent resources.
 This will decrease the execution time by decreasing the size of the terraform graph and reducing the amount of REST API calls made towards APIC.

     ***Old Configuration***
     ```hcl